 Other qualitative factors are necessary to evaluate the relative suitability and practicability of alternatives to fulfill the basic and overall/specific purposes of the project.
 These factors are assessed on a yes/no basis as related to essential elements of the golf course.
 Alternatives that do not satisfy these factors will damage the golf course property and therefore cannot fulfill the basic and overall/specific purposes for the project.
 Moreover, if PGC cannot maintain a world-class golf course, event sponsors will no longer hold golf tournaments at PGC.
-Attached at the end of this document are letters supporting and validating these criteria from golf course architect, Dan Hixson (October 16, 2023), and golf course advisor, Henry DeLozier (October 14, 2023).
+Attached in support of these criteria and the associated analyses are letters from golf course architect, Dan Hixson, and golf course advisor, Henry DeLozier.